 Buffalo plaid can add a homey, rustic feel to your home that’s reminiscent of a cozy cabin tucked away in the winter woods.
 But it can also add an elegant and sophisticated touch to your Christmas decorations, depending on how you use the pattern.

-It’s ideal for any country or farmhouse inspired home and goes well with both vintage and modern pieces.
+It’s ideal for any country or farmhouse-inspired home and goes well with both vintage and modern pieces.
 Don’t be afraid to incorporate it with what you already have, especially if you’re able to stay within the same color scheme.

 Play it safe and use it sparingly with small decorative accents mixed in with your typical Christmas decor.
-Or go all out and transform your living space with bright, bold pops of buffalo check on throw pillows, blankets, table runners, napkins, wall art, shelf decor, Christmas tree skirt, stockings and more.
+Or go all out and transform your living space with bright, bold pops of buffalo check on throw pillows, blankets, table runners, napkins, wall art, shelf decor, Christmas tree skirt, stockings, and more.

-For winter holidays, you can use buffalo check in the family room, kitchen, bedroom, bathroom, entryway, porch and even to decorate your entire Christmas tree and fireplace mantel.
+For winter holidays, you can use buffalo check in the family room, kitchen, bedroom, bathroom, entryway, porch, and even to decorate your entire Christmas tree and fireplace mantel.

 Check

-Buffalo check incorporates big, wide stripes; gingham check is a smaller pattern, and windowpane check creates the look of a square window in the design.
-Here’s a visual comparison of the three check patterns with examples.
+Buffalo check incorporates big, wide stripes, gingham check is a smaller pattern, and windowpane check creates the look of a square window in the design.

 Check patterns - Buffalo vs Gingham vs Widowpane